Hawks Nest State Park Trails

 This trail begins at the far end of the marina boat launch parking lot toward the Hawks Nest Dam.
 It follows the north side of the Hawks Nest Lake and has an excellent view of the dam.
 This trail is blazed with a blue diamond and ends near Turkey Creek Waterfall.

-A quarter-mile west of the lodge (across the road from the CCC Pavilion) is parking for this icon stop.
-A short, paved trail leads to the Hawks Nest Overlook for a panoramic view of the New River, Hawks Nest Dam and Tunnel area, and mountains.
-The overlook was constructed in the mid- 1930s by the Civilian Conservation Corps (CCC) from local sandstone.
+A quarter mile west of the lodge (across the road from the CCC Pavilion) is parking for this iconic stop.
+A short, paved trail leads to the Hawks Nest Overlook for a panoramic view of the New River, Hawks Nest Dam and Tunnel area and mountains.
+The overlook was constructed in the mid 1930s by the Civilian Conservation Corps (CCC) from local sandstone.

 This gravel trail begins behind the Gift Shop/Nature Center at the base of the aerial tram, follows Mill Creek, and ends near the town of Ansted.
-Two bridges, waterfalls, and remains of a coal mine that operated through the 1920 can be seen along this trail that was once a railway for coal train.
+You can also access right off Route 60 at the beginning of Hawks Nest Road, County Route 60/2.
+Two bridges, waterfalls and remains of a coal mine that operated through the 1920s can be seen along this trail that was once a railway for coal trains.
 No trail fees.
-When accessing from Nature Center via tram, ticket for tram must be purchased.
-Slight uphill grade.
+Slight uphill grade when picking up from the river.
 Bicycles are permitted.
 Hawks Nest Rail Trail is maintained by the town of Ansted, WV and volunteers.

 Trail circles through a wooded area behind the CCC Pavilion and returns to the starting point.
 Many spring wildflowers visible near trail.